dorisashehi/ToDo-List/README.md

 # ToDo-List

-Task to create a To Do list website.
+Create a To Do list website. \
-Concepts include: handling objects, es6 modules, SOLID principles, classes, localStorage, webpack, and OOP Principles.
+Concepts include: handling objects, es6 modules, SOLID principles, classes, localStorage, webpack, and OOP Principles. \
 (Logout and login -> Work in Progress......)

 # Features